kaisenlinux/manpages-dev/category/Hardware/fio.md

               Percentage of a mixed workload that should be reads.
 Default: 50.

        rwmixwrite=int
               Percentage of a mixed workload that should be writes.
 If both rwmixread and rwmixwrite is given and the values do not add up to 100%, the latter of the two will be used  to override the first.
 This may interfere with a given rate setting, if fio is asked to limit reads or writes to a certain rate.
 If that is the case, then the distribution may be skewed.
 Default: 50.

-       random_distribution=str:float[,str:float][,str:float]
+       random_distribution=str:float[:float][,str:float][,str:float]
               By default, fio will use a completely uniform random distribution when asked to perform random I/O. Sometimes it is useful to skew the distribution in specific ways, ensur‐ ing that some parts of the data is more hot than others.  fio includes the following distribution models: